 To apply for any of our MA or PhD programmes, please select the relevant degree title within the tabs and click the 'Apply' button.
 Fee information can also be found on the individual programme pages.

-The following information relates to postgraduate funding opportunities within the School of English for 2016/17 at both at Doctoral and at MA level.
+The following information relates to postgraduate funding opportunities within the School of English at both Doctoral and at MA level.
 Please note that the deadlines vary for the different awards.

 Please don't hesitate to email with any queries: firstname.lastname@example.org

 The University of Kent is proud to be part of the Consortium for the Humanities and the Arts South-East England (CHASE) which was awarded a £17million Doctoral Training Partnership by the Arts and Humanities Research Council (AHRC) in October 2013.
 Our partners include The Courtauld Institute of Art, Goldsmiths, University of London, the Open University, and the Universities of East Anglia, Essex, and Sussex.
 SOAS and Birkbeck, University of London joined the consortium as associate members in 2014.

 CHASE is one of only 11 UK AHRC-funded Doctoral Training Partnerships and the partners have committed an additional £10million in studentship funding which will allow CHASE to provide AHRC awards to over 375 PhD students in the arts and humanities across the partner institutions over five years.

 CHASE will offer students a wide range of exciting opportunities to gain professional experience, work across institutions and disciplines, and acquire advanced research skills.
 Further information is available from the CHASE Website